Background pattern

 The usual long-term dose is 20 mg once a day.

-The initial recommended dose is usually 2.5 mg once a day.
-Your doctor will gradually increase the dose until the appropriate dose is reached for your case.
-The usual long-term dose is 20 mg per day in one or two doses
+The recommended initial dose is usually 2.5 mg once a day.
+Your doctor will gradually increase the dose until the appropriate dose is reached in your case.
+The usual long-term dose is 20 mg per day in one or two doses.

 Inform your doctor immediately if you experience these symptoms.

-If you estimate that the action of HERTEN is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of HERTEN is too strong or too weak, tell your doctor or pharmacist.

 If you take more HERTEN than you should: